johnnytam100/NbX/README.md

 # RosettaDock (optional)

-To mimic the NbX benchmark setting, you can perform RosettaDock refinement of your Nb-Ag complex structures before feature prediction
+To mimic the NbX benchmark setting, you can perform RosettaDock refinement of your Nb-Ag complex structures before feature prediction.

 `cd run_NbX`
 `sh RosettaDock.sh`

----

 # Limitations of NbX